 Detecting and stopping fraud

 Catch fraud rings and prevent their incursions by augmenting discrete data scrutiny with data relationship analysis.
-Whether automated or human-augmented, graph analysis makes your fraud detection resources go further.
+Whether automated or human-augmented, graph analysis makes your fraud analytics go further.

 By the time a relational database calculates the complex relationships within a fraud ring, the criminals have already struck and have likely disappeared.
 A graph database ensures that relationship-oriented queries are conducted in real time, so your anti-fraud team has a chance to strike first.